Symmetry energy and neutron star properties in the saturated Nambu-Jona-Lasinio model: Formalism

 where $\delta=(\rho_n-\rho_p)/\rho$ is the isospin asymmetry parameter and $E_F=\sqrt{p_F^2+m^2}$.
-For the detail of the derivation, see Appendix~\ref{append}.
 The symmetry energy has a term linear in $\rho^3$ due to the isovetor-vector interaction.
 The slope of the symmetry energy at saturation density is defined as

-In this work, we consider the simplest compositions for NS matter: neutrons, protons and electrons.
-The NS composition can be obtained from solving the gap equation (\ref{eqgap}) and the conditions of chemical equilibrium and charge neutrality